SB 848 / Ed Code 32100 — What’s Required vs. What’s Assumed

 Every school should be able to answer the following without hesitation:

-If an issue arose tomorrow, could we clearly demonstrate that staff–student electronic communication—group and one-to-one—occurred inside digital environments the school can easily supervise?
+If an issue arose tomorrow, could we clearly demonstrate that staff–student electronic communication—group and one-to-one—where the district can enforce the limits it has defined?

 If the answer depends on good intentions, manual reconstruction, or policy language alone, there is work left to do.